ASCA Gymnastics

 • Level 9 is the level for the accomplished rhythmic gymnast who has demonstrated that she can easily perform basic FIG requirements and is ready for the challenge of full FIG optional routine requirements.

-• National Team: the top 8 athletes in the Elite Finals at USA National Championships (junior and senior) are members of the U.S. National Team.
+National Team: The top 12 athletes in the Elite Finals at USA National Championships (junior and senior) are members of the U.S. National Team.

 • FIG-International Gymnastics Federation